 The TFM is the Department of the Treasury’s (Treasury’s) official publication of policies, procedures, and instructions concerning financial management in the Federal Government.
 It is intended to promote the Government’s financial integrity and operational efficiency.

-See http://tfm.fiscal.treasury.gov/about-tfm.html for more information.
+See the About TFM section on our website for more information.

 In accordance with 31 United States Code (U.S.C.)
 331 and 3513, the Secretary of the Treasury has reporting responsibility.
 Other statutes and Executive Orders specifically place regulatory responsibility with Treasury for other subject matter presented in the TFM.

 1020.10—Description of Volumes

 The TFM is comprised of four volumes.
 Each volume covers different subject matter and is directed to particular audiences.
 The volumes are:

 Volume I applies to all Federal agencies.
 It is divided into the following six parts: